CS157A-Team18/CS157A-Team18/README.md

     f.
 Type of cuisine (e.g. American, Asian, Mexican, etc)
     g.
 Amount of time to cook meal

+5. Search bar
-5. Users will be able to use a search bar to easily navigate recipes.
+- Users will be able to use a search bar to easily navigate recipes.
+- Users will be able to input keywords to narrow down their search.
+- Users will be able to change the filters to their preferences.

+6. Display instructional video, a picture of the meal, and step-by-step instruction guide
-6. Users will be able to see an instructional video, a picture of the meal, and a step-by-step guide on how to make the meal.
+- Users will be able to have access to an instructional video, a picture of the meal, and a step-by-step guide on how to make the meal.
+- Users will see a list of ingredients for the meal.
+- Users will be able to save recipes to their Favorites list.

+7. Review forum
-7. Users will be able to rate a recipe by liking/disliking, and have an option to write a review.
+- Users will be able to rate a recipe by liking/disliking, and have an option to write a review.
+- Users will be able to click a thumbs up or thumbs down icon.
+- User can select whether they would like to make the review public or to keep it private.

 ### Nonfunctional Requirements
 + Usability